 - Typical phrases used in employee engagement writing include organizational citizenship behavior, job involvement, discretionary effort, going the extra mile, feeling valued, and passion for work.

 - Employee engagement is important for all managers.

 - You need to protect your investment in your people by retaining employees and intellectual capital to ensure your business continuity and its ability to meet key business objectives.

 What makes one company more successful than another?
 Is it because one produces better products or services?
 Offers a better cost structure?
 Adapts a more cohesive marketing strategy?
 Or perhaps it employs more innovative technologies?

-The one major thing that can create a sustainable competitive advantage (and in turn ROI, company value and long-term strength) is your workforce, the people that make up your company.
+The one major thing that can create a sustainable competitive advantage (and in turn, ROI, company value, and long-term strength) is your workforce, the people that make up your company.